BCStudentSoftwareDevTeam/celts/.github/pull_request_template.md

 ## Changes
 - _Use bullet points to provide a description of added changes_
+- _Add images where possible to provide more context to your changes_

 ## Testing
 - _Use backticks to highlight shell commands or file directories in your test descriptions._